pawan-yadav/simple_cms/README.md

 ## Menu

 The menu is two level.
 Each menu item is associated with a page and can belong to another menu item.
 Child items will show up in a dropdown beneath the parent in the main menu nav.
+Menu items can be added, deleted and sorted to create the optimal website navigation.

 ## Getting Started